Efficient two-dimensional defect-free dual-species atom arrays rearrangement algorithm with near-fewest atom moves

 To bring the proposed schemes into practice, preparing an arbitrary user-defined atom array composed of multi-species atoms is indispensable.
-In experiment, there are two protocols to achieve a target defect-free atom geometry.
-One is directly loading atoms from a MOT to the target optical traps.
-However, each target trap contains either one or zero atom owing to the collision blockade mechanism, resulting an average filling ratio at 50\%.
-Despite the average single site filling ratio has exceeded 90\% through the Superfluid-Mott insulator quantum phase transition \cite{Greiner2002}, the total success probability will decay exponentially with the atom number increasing, indicating this proposal faces a great limitation for large atom array preparation.
-The other is to prepare a larger optical lattice nearly half fulfilled after initial loading.
-Then, rearrange atoms atom-by-atom by mobile tweezers to achieve the final target atom array configuration.
-For the latter one, one of the most intractable obstacles is to devise an algorithm to output an optimized moving path when inputting an initial atom configuration.
-Taking the experiment into consideration, such an algorithm must satisfy two following conditions.
-First, the cost time of the algorithm should lie in the ms magnitude because of the limited life time of optically trapped atoms.
-Second, the algorithm should minimize the moved atom number in priority and reduce the move distance meanwhile \cite{Sheng2021, Schymik_2020}.
-In the case of single species , some efficient and scalable algorithms, like HHA, HPFA, Hungarian matching, has been proposed \cite{PhysRevA.95.053424, Sheng2021,Schymik_2020, Barredo2016}.
-As a result, the single-species atom array has been scaled to hundreds of atoms and from one dimension to three dimensions \cite{Barredo2018, Lee2016, Kumar2018,Endres2016}, which lays the foundation for investigating many-body physics via programmable neutral atoms \cite{Browaeys2020, Leseleuc2019, Bernien2017, Keesling2019}.However, compared with the diverse single-species atom rearrangement algorithms, an algorithm highly efficient and scalable for dual-species atom rearrangement hasn't emerged.
-Unlike the single species atom rearrangement, the muti-species atom rearrangement is much more complicated because the target sites must be filled with matched type of atoms and different type of atoms will block each other in the moving path.
-Thus it's much more difficult to find an efficient heuristic algorithm.
-The preliminary algorithm modified from HHA \cite{Sheng2021} is faced with a limitation that the success probability decays exponentially with the atom number increasing.
+In the experiment, one of the feasible ways is to prepare many optical traps nearly half fulfilled after initial loading, then rearrange single atoms one by one using movable tweezers to achieve the desired atom array configuration\ucite{19}.
+In this protocol, one of the most intractable obstacles is to develop an algorithm to output an optimized moving path when inputting an initial atom configuration.
+In the case of single species, there are several efficient and scalable algorithms, including HHA, HPFA, and Hungarian matching\ucite{20-23}.
+As a result, the single-species atom array has been scaled to hundreds of atoms and from one dimension to three dimensions\ucite{24-27}.
+For the defect-free multi-species atom array, there are mainly two experimental routes.
+One is to build two setups of different wavelengths for separate species, including trap arrays and moving tweezers.
+In this way, atoms of different species will be stochastically loaded into the traps of corresponding wavelength\ucite{28,29}.
+This route can directly use the extension of single species algorithms\ucite{20-23} for many geometries but suffers from more complicated experimental setups, thus hasn't demonstrated defect-free atom arrays.
+The other way is to use the identical trap array and moving tweezer for two species.
+Using the 808-nm tweezer array, C.Sheng \etal have realized defect-free two dimensional 6 $\times$ 4 dual-species atom assembly of $^{85}$Rb ($^{87}$Rb) atoms with a filling fraction of 0.88 (0.89)\ucite{19}.
+However, due to the more complicated situation that the target sites may be filled with unmatched atoms and different types of atoms will block each other in the moving path, the preliminary algorithm demonstrated in C.Sheng \etal's work\ucite{19} is facing a limitation that the success probability decays exponentially with the number of atoms increasing.